Sanders, No. 7 Oklahoma State get past Texas Tech, 41-31

 Texas Tech: The Red Raiders were again competitive against a top-flight opponent.
 It was just a matter of a few plays here and there.
 Tech’s other losses were 27-14 at North Carolina State and 37-28 at Kansas State.
 Four of Tech’s final six games are at home.

 Oklahoma State: The Cowboys prevailed, despite the defense getting off to a rough start.
-The Cowboys allowed just seven points in the second half.
-They allowed 125 yards in the fourth quarter, but held the Red Raiders scoreless.
+The Cowboys allowed 125 yards in the fourth quarter but held the Red Raiders scoreless.

 UP NEXT